Skip to content

 10. Findings

 These findings will, in all cases, be sent to the faculty member who reported the infraction, the members of the Hearing Board, the Chair of the department for which the student did the work in question, along with the Chair of the student’s major department (if different), and the relevant Dean or Deans.
+Pratt’s Director of Student Support & Advocacy will be notified, and if the student is an international student, the Director of International Affairs will also be notified, so that they may offer appropriate support to the student.

 Should the student appeal and the decision be upheld, no further notifications will be necessary.
-Should the decision be changed on appeal, the Registrar, the Office of Undergraduate Advisement, and the Office of Student Life will again be notified.
+Should the decision be changed on appeal, the Registrar, the Office of Undergraduate Advisement, and the Office of Student Affairs will again be notified.

 11. Adjudication

-After hearing the case, the Hearing Board is empowered to impose such disciplinary penalties, as it deems appropriate.
+After hearing the case, the Hearing Board is empowered to impose such disciplinary penalties as it deems appropriate.
 The range of sanctions that may be given by the Academic Integrity Hearing Board includes as listed in IV below.

 C. Appeal Board